MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-phases.md

 - CSH
 ms.custom:
 - Ent_TLGs
-description: "Summary: Understand the experiences for moving from Microsoft Cloud Germany (Microsoft Cloud Deutschland) to Office 365 services in the new German datacenter region. (fix)"
+description: "Summary: Understand the migration phases actions and impacts of moving from Microsoft Cloud Germany (Microsoft Cloud Deutschland) to Office 365 services in the new German datacenter region."
 ---

 # Migration phases actions and impacts